Knotx/knotx-fragments/handler/README.md

 ```

 Please note that it is a list of subtasks, not action nodes!
 In the example above, the `book-rest-api`
-and `author-rest-api` actions are executed in parallel.
+and `author-rest-api` actions are executed in parallel as two independent tasks (graphs) with one node (action).

 See the [example section](#complex-example) for a more complex scenario.
 Before we see the full power of
 graphs, we need to understand how nodes are connected.